Daynlight/CCrypt/README.md

-# CCrypt
+# ASD
-Simple Encryption and Compresion Lib
+Simple and Advanced data Structures and Algorithms written in C.